-- 16.3.2.1 Upon successful completion of their studies at the University, students will be conferred the graduation award at the Graduation Ceremony of the University.
-Students will be invited to the Ceremony and graduation certificates will normally be available for collection after the occasion. - 16.3.2.2 The University will take uncollected certificates into custody but cannot guarantee against any loss of or damage to the uncollected certificates resulted from mitigating circumstances that are beyond control.
+- 16.3.2.1 Upon successful completion of studies at the University and approved by the Academic Board, students will be invited to attend the Graduation Ceremony for conferment of award.
+The graduation certificates will be available for collection at the time specified by the Registry. - 16.3.2.2 The University will take uncollected certificates into custody but cannot guarantee against any loss of or damage to the uncollected certificates resulted from mitigating circumstances that are beyond control.
 The University will not issue any replacement of the award certificate.
-Hence, students are recommended to collect their award certificates according to the collection schedule. - 16.3.2.3 If a student has lost his/her award certificate, s/he can apply for a Letter of Certification of Graduation at the Registry.
+Hence, students are requested to collect their award certificates according to the collection schedule. - 16.3.2.3 If a student has lost his/her award certificate, s/he can apply for a Letter of Certification of Graduation at the Registry.